carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 {: .challenge }

 Now that we have cleaned the duplicated navigation links, we may want to add another element to our layout.
-In a similar manner to the navigation links appearing on every page, we may want a common footer to appear as well.
+In a similar manner to the navigation links appearing on every page, we may want a common footer to appear too.

 > ## Exercise: Expanding the Layout
 >